 This project involved integrating WorkAngel's unique shopping-cashback technology into Aviva's platform.
-The integration of this technology would allow existing Aviva members to receive free insurance, along with boosted pensions and ISAs by simply earning cashback via their in-app shopping experience, which could then contribute towards purchasing existing Aviva products.
+The integration of this technology would allow existing Aviva members to receive free insurance, along with boosted pensions and ISAs by simply earning cashback via their in-app shopping experience, which could then contribute towards purchasing Aviva products.

 Part of my challenge was to refine the user experience, design the user interface, and prototype the iOS app for a proof of concept (POC) proposal.